top of page

 Natural variation in desiccation tolerance within a single species

 Surveying intraspecific variation is a powerful way to identify discrete genetic differences underlying traits of interest, as opposed to the conserved biochemical, physiological, or network level changes identified via cross-species comparisons.
-The extent of intraspecific variability in desiccation tolerance is largely uncharacterized, but is likely significant, similar to other highly convergent adaptations to water deficit such as CAM and C4 photosynthesis.
 Many desiccation tolerant angiosperms are widely distributed across sub-Saharan Africa, Asia, Australia, and South America with stark differences in elevation, precipitation, and temperature across their native range.
 Presumably, levels of desiccation tolerance vary in concordance, but this has rarely been tested, limiting our understanding of natural variation in resurrection plants.
 Consequently, multiple knowledge gaps exist regarding genetic diversity, plasticity, and genotype by environment interactions in resurrection plants.

-My current work investigates the patterns and consequences of intraspecific variation in desiccation tolerance in three divergent resurrection species, each expected to represent different evolutionary paths to desiccation tolerance: Microchloa caffra, Myrothamnus flabellifolia, and Pallaea calomelanos.
-Each of these species is widely distributed and expected to exhibit phenotypic variation across their native range.
-We are collecting and characterizing small diversity panels to test if intraspecific variation in desiccation tolerance exists along these environmental gradients.
-Cross-scale datasets spanning ecology, physiology, metabolism, and gene expression will then be collected to identify discrete differences among populations and ecotypes of each species.
+We are investigating the patterns and consequences of intraspecific variation in desiccation tolerance in three divergent resurrection species, each expected to represent a different evolutionary path to desiccation tolerance: Microchloa caffra, Myrothamnus flabellifolia, and Pallaea calomelanos.
+Each of these species is widely distributed and exhibits phenotypic variation across their native range.
+We are building small diversity panels to test if intraspecific variation in desiccation tolerance exists along these environmental gradients.
+Cross-scale datasets spanning ecology, physiology, metabolism, and gene expression are leveraged to identify discrete differences among populations and ecotypes of each species.

 In addition to being desiccation tolerant, M. flabellifolia produces a robust profile of secondary compounds with important medicinal applications.
 Our work includes a plan to engage local communities in the sustainable cultivation of M. flabellifolia for medicinal purposes.